-Laws governing U.S. elections date back to Article 1 of the Constitution, which gave states the responsibility of overseeing federal elections.
-Numerous Constitutional amendments and federal laws have been passed in the years since to ensure all Americans have the right to vote and the ability to exercise that right.
+U.S. election laws date back to Article 1 of the Constitution.
+This gave states the responsibility of overseeing federal elections.
+Many Constitutional amendments and federal laws to protect voting rights have been passed since then.

-The Civil Rights Acts provide some of the early federal statutory protections against discrimination in voting (42 U.S.C.
-1971 & 1974).
-These protections originated in the Civil Rights Act of 1870, and were later amended by the Civil Rights Acts of 1957, 1960 and 1964.
+The Civil Rights Acts created some of the earliest federal protections against discrimination in voting.
+These protections were first outlined by the Civil Rights Act of 1870 and were later amended by the Civil Rights Acts of

-Voting Rights Act of 1965 - This law prohibits voting practices and procedures that discriminate based on race, color, or membership in a language minority group.
-It also requires certain jurisdictions to provide election materials in languages other than English.
+The Voting Rights Act of 1965 prohibited voter discrimination based on race, color, or membership in a language minority group.
+It also required certain places to provide election materials in languages besides English.

 State Voter ID Laws

-Two-thirds of states require that you show some form of identification before you’re allowed to vote at the polls.
-Learn more about states' Voter ID requirements.
+Two-thirds of states require you to show some form of identification before you’re allowed to vote.
+Learn more about states' voter ID requirements.